Measuring Negative Campaigning across Languages with Large Language Models: A Study of 18 Million Tweets in 19 Countries: Why do parties engage in negative campaigning?

 Under these conditions, familiar predictors like electoral competitiveness or incumbency offer limited explanatory power.
 Parties with few votes may still enter government through coalition deals, and the conventional incumbent--challenger divide becomes less relevant.
 A more useful distinction is coalition potential---the likelihood that a party will be included in government \parencite{elmelund-praestekaerAmericanNegativityGeneral2010, walterWhenGlovesCome2013}.
 This shifts the incentives: parties with governing prospects must balance criticism with the need to remain viable coalition partners, while those without such prospects can more freely adopt confrontational styles.

 This divide often maps onto the distinction between mainstream and challenger parties \parencite{vriesPoliticalEntrepreneursRise2020}.
-The former typically have governing experience and a reputational interest in appearing competent and cooperative.
-The latter, being less integrated into governing coalitions, are freer to use aggressive rhetoric.
+Mainstream parties are more likely to hold cabinet office and have a reputational interest in appearing competent and cooperative.
+Challenger parties---including populist radical-right parties, which tend to frame politics as an antagonistic contest between a corrupt elite and the people---are less integrated into governing coalitions and freer to use aggressive rhetoric \parencite{valliNai2020,maierNaiVerhaar2024}.
+Evidence suggests that ideological extremity and opposition status are among the most consistent party-level predictors of negative campaigning across comparative settings.